clchiou/garage/py/ops/docs/data-model.md

         # Optional: Series of systemd units.
         "systemd-units": [
             {
+                # Optional: This will be default to unit file name
+                # exclude the suffix part.
+                "name": "example",

                 # Required: Location of the unit file, either a path or
                 # an URI.
                 "unit-file": "path/to/unit-file",